 For information about configuring Patch for Tanium Cloud, see Configuring Patch.

 Use the Solutions page to install Patch and choose either automatic or manual configuration:

 - Automatic configuration with default settings (Tanium Core Platform 7.4.2 or later only): Patch is installed with any required dependencies and other selected products.
 After installation, the Tanium Server automatically configures the recommended default settings.
 This option is the best practice for most deployments.
-For more information about the automatic configuration for Patch, see Import and configure Patch with default settings.
+For more information about the automatic configuration for Patch, see Import Patch with default settings.

 - Manual configuration with custom settings: After installing Patch, you must manually configure required settings.
 Select this option only if Patch requires settings that differ from the recommended default settings.
-For more information, see Import and configure Patch with custom settings.
+For more information, see Import Patch with custom settings.

 - Read the release notes.

-- Review the Requirements.
+- Review the Patch requirements.

 - If you are upgrading from a previous version, see Installing Patch.

 When you import Patch with automatic configuration, the following default settings